watml/fastpvalue/README.md

 After all the datasets are generated, run `python trainDVEstimator.py` to train estimators.

-Finially, run `python plot_training.py` and `python plot_appr.py` to plot the figures used in the paper.
+Finally, run `python plot_training.py` and `python plot_appr.py` to plot the figures used in the paper.